Boskovii/boskovii.github.io/_projects/2_project.md

 **Physiology of Wearable Robotics Lab**
 *Principal Investigator: Prof. Gregory Sawicki* | Aug 2024 – May 2025

-I designed and built a robotic dynamometer as part of a larger open-source ergometer platform used to study human muscle–tendon dynamics.
+I designed and built a robotic dynamometer used to study human muscle–tendon dynamics.
 The full system includes a high-precision rotary torque transducer, multi-axis load cells, shear sensing, and interfaces for EMG, ultrasound, and tendon tensiometers.
 My motor-driven actuation subsystem replaced an open-source weight-stack system with a platform capable of variable-speed and complex loading profiles.
 The primary goal was to create a system that could **accurately measure isokinetic human plantar-flexion torque** while supporting physiologically meaningful test conditions.

 My contributions spanned **diagnosing mechanical limitations in existing platforms**, **designing a new motor-driven dynamometer**, **selecting components through torque-speed modeling**, and **fabricating a structurally rigid, high-force prototype** suitable for human testing.